-The technology industry’s trillion-dollar question has been added to Bookmarks.
+The technology industry’s trillion-dollar question has been saved

 The technology industry’s trillion-dollar question